Bagasse: Fuel

+Feedstock

+Bagasse from sugarcane production offers an attractive feedstock for the production of biofuel and value-added products as it does not affect food security.
+Second generation biohydrogen, biomethane, biomethanol, or bioethanol through the biochemical route is considered to not only be an eco-friendly, but also economically feasible option.
+Thermochemical production pathways, such as hydrothermal liquefaction, pyrolysis and gasification of bagasse are a promising alternative to produce advanced 2G biofuels (e.g. jet fuel and Diesel) and chemicals (e.g. for plastics) with low life cycle impacts.

-Pulp, paper, board and feed
+Pulp, paper, board and packaging

 In many tropical and subtropical countries such as India, China, Colombia, Iran, Thailand, and Argentina, bagasse is commonly used instead of wood in the production of pulp, paper and board.
 This substitution produces pulp with physical properties that are well suited for printing and notebook paper, tissue products, boxes, and newspapers.
-It can also be used for making boards resembling plywood or particle board, known called bagasse boards and Xanita boards.
+It can also be used for making boards resembling plywood or particle board, known as bagasse boards and Xanita boards.
 These are widely used in the production of partitions and furniture.

-The industrial process to convert bagasse into paper was developed in 1937 at a small laboratory in Hacienda Paramonga, a sugar mill on the coast of Peru owned by the W.R.
+The industrial steps to convert bagasse into paper were developed in 1937 at a small laboratory in Hacienda Paramonga, a sugar mill on the coast of Peru owned by the W.R.
 Grace Company.
 Using a promising method invented by Clarence Birdseye, the company bought an old paper mill in Whippany, New Jersey and shipped bagasse from Peru there to test the viability of the process on an industrial scale.
 The first bagasse paper manufacturing machines were designed in Germany and installed in the Cartavio sugar cane plant in 1938.

-On January 26-27, 1950, the Noble & Wood Machine Company, the Kinsley Chemical Company, and the Chemical Paper Company jointly demonstrated the first successful commercial production of newsprint produced from bagasse at Chemical Paper's mills in Holyoke.
+On January 26–27, 1950, the Noble & Wood Machine Company, the Kinsley Chemical Company, and the Chemical Paper Company jointly demonstrated the first successful commercial production of newsprint produced from bagasse at Chemical Paper's mills in Holyoke.
 The process's first use was in the printing of a special edition of the Holyoke Transcript-Telegram.
 This demonstration was done in collaboration with the governments of Puerto Rico and Argentina due to the economic importance of the product in countries without ready access to wood fibers.
 The work was presented before representatives of 100 industrial interests and officials from 15 countries.

+Bagasse has become a popular materials choice for tableware packaging.
+The material is suitable for both cold and hot applications (up to ~120 °C).
+Additionally, it can be put in the freezer and microwave without problems.
+It also has reasonably good water- and grease resistance, which can be enhanced by chemical modification.

+Historically, PFOA and related fluorinated materials were commonly used to increase heat, water and grease resistance.
+However, the use of these have now been banned.
+Other means of enhancing the material properties of bagasse are mixing with gelatin, starch or agar.